nemild/hack-the-media/README.md

 	- have a bias to cover subjects (entrepreneurs, companies, technologies) that will “make the world a better place” — as this is an affirming message their readers value; motivates parties that want to be covered to stress these elements, no matter how unrealistic this sounds or how unclear their impact is (examples: [Theranos's early media message and fawning coverage](https://www.vanityfair.com/news/2016/05/theranos-silicon-valley-media))
 	- cover events less as they become more common, even though that may not be right for the best decision making (example: [shooting deaths vs terrorism deaths in the US](https://www.theguardian.com/commentisfree/2015/nov/18/deaths-paris-beirut-media))
 	- (sometimes) keep a future career path open to the technology sector
+	- (though this may seem critical of journalists, it is primarily critical of the readership and financial incentives faced by many journalists)
 - **Media frenzy**: A singular event is reported, and a frenzy of media coverage ensues on stories that fit this narrative (Example: [Facebook and Cambridge Analytica](https://www.nytimes.com/2018/03/17/us/politics/cambridge-analytica-trump-campaign.html) -> Facebook is bad, [WSJ story about Theranos](https://www.wsj.com/articles/theranos-has-struggled-with-blood-tests-1444881901) -> Theranos firestorm)
   - The precipitating event:
     - validates that readers/viewers care about this issue and that for news editors there are impressions and profits to be made (see [Cecil the Lion’s coverage at the Washington Post](https://www.nytimes.com/2015/08/17/business/where-clicks-reign-audience-is-king.html) to see the thought process for one editor about what to cover)